 Bitdefender and Kaspersky offer similar security features, like manual and scheduled scans, phishing protection, and ransomware protection.
 With both products, the firewall is only available for Windows users, so you’ll lose out on that function if you’re running macOS.

-As far as extra features, Bitdefender offers safe online banking, real-time protection, and a secure VPN service that allows up to 200MB/day of use.
+As for additional features, Bitdefender offers secure online banking, real-time protection, and a secure VPN service that allows up to 200MB/day of use or provides unlimited traffic, depending on your plan.
 One thing we’d like to mention is that some of Bitdefender’s features are only offered through its premium security suites.
 For instance, you won’t get all the protection designed for your Mac unless you opt for the Total Security plan.

-We rely on third-party tests to find out how an antivirus performs regarding malware detection and prevention.
+We rely on third-party tests to determine how an antivirus performs in terms of malware detection and prevention.
 For this review, we used the test scores from AV-TEST because it evaluates software based on real-world scenarios.
 AV-TEST performs thousands of these comparisons each year and puts products through rigorous testing.
-Using third-party testing can give you an objective view so you can make an informed decision before you purchase antivirus software.
+Using third-party testing can provide an objective view, allowing you to make an informed decision before purchasing antivirus software.

 Bitdefender vs. Kaspersky AV-TEST scores